scrapinghub/webstruct/webstruct/README.rst

 ------------------

 To extract features, user-defined feature functions are applied to HTML tokens.
-Feature functions take 3 arguments:

-* html_token - current HtmlToken;
-* index - index of the current HtmlToken in a document;
-* html_tokens - all HtmlTokens in a document;
+There are 2 types of feature functions: "token" feature functions and "global" feature functions.

-This means user-defined feature functions can ask questions about token itself, its neighbours, its position in HTML and all other HTML tokens in a document.
+Token feature functions take 'html_token' argument which is a current HtmlToken instance.
+Such features can ask questions about token itself, its neighbours (in the same HTML element) and its position in HTML.

 Example features: